Perseid Meteor Shower August 11th and 12th.

 Mercury appears as a small dot near the Sun’s edge

-This was an outdoor event and reservations were not necessary.
-The viewing was in front of the planetarium building located in the City of Chesapeake Municipal Center on Cedar Road.
+The planetarium building is located in the City of Chesapeake Municipal Center on Cedar Road.

 Direction: From interstate 64 take Battlefield Boulevard exit south.
 Cross the Intracostal Bridge and turn right onto Cedar Road.
 The Municipal Center is on the right.